Program Information and Requirements

 - Student tuition for one academic year must be covered

 Awards are made for one year.
 Students pursuing an M.S. degree will receive one year of support from DAGSI.
 M.S. awards are ineligible for renewal.
 M.S. students wishing to pursue a second year must re-compete.
 Students pursuing a Ph.D. degree also receive one year of support but may apply for renewal up to two times for a total of three years of support.
 A renewal request must be submitted by the published deadline for a second or third year of funding.
+This renewal process is ONLY FOR ODHE FUNDED PROJECTS.
 The final decision on renewals is based on feedback from AFRL, satisfactory academic achievement, research progress, and available funding.
 The cost share requirement remains in place for all renewals.
 Both M.S. and Ph.D. fellowships are eligible for no-cost extensions upon request, and re-budgeting of line allocations will be considered.
 No project (M.S. or Ph.D.) is permitted to extend more than 3 years.

 Note: students and faculty receiving support from the AFRL/DAGSI program do not incur any formal obligation to the U.S. Government.
 Program objectives will be best served if the student actively pursues research, teaching, employment in air and space industries or other Air Force-related fields after graduating.